-Last week we looked at a bunch of data which showed an observable, rapid increase in living standards approximately 200 years ago.
+The first unit presents data which showed an observable, rapid increase in living standards approximately 200 years ago.
 Paralleling the rise in living standards was the technological revolution.
 These observations should make you question, why did the technological revolution start at that time?
 Why did it start in Britain?